eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 It includes:

-- The main test scenarios and how we test them
+- The main test scenarios
 - The devices and tools we use to measure performance
 - The data and setup needed before testing
 - What needs to happen before testing starts and when testing is complete